Soccer Aid 2019 is here with another line-up of celebrities and former football stars taking to the pitch to raise money for Unicef.

 - Martin Compston – Line of Duty actor

-- Danny O’Carroll – Mrs Brown’s Boys star
+- Danny O’Carroll – Mrs Brown’s Boys actor

 Who are the Soccer Aid managers?